pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

 3. **Flexibility**: As you build out your workflow, you can easily add elements to functions to handle new processing requirements or edge cases.
 4. **Reusability**: Well-designed functions can be reused across different parts of your project or even in other projects.

-## Handling edge cases
+Your goal is to identify detect and data processing or workflow problems immediately when they occur, rather than allowing them to propagate through your code.
+This approach saves time and makes debugging easier, as it provides clearer, more useful error outputs (known as stack traces).

 When working with messy data, you'll often encounter edge cases - unusual or unexpected data that can break your processing pipeline.
 Functions allow you to implement robust error handling and data validation.
-Here are some techniques you can use:
+Here are some techniques you can use

 +++ {"editable": true, "slideshow": {"slide_type": ""}}